 Other Commitments; Serving on Other Boards

 It is the responsibility of each director to ensure that other commitments do not conflict or materially interfere with the director's responsibilities to EA.
-Prior to accepting an invitation to serve on another company's board of directors, the director should first consult the Chairman of the Board, the Nominating and Governance Committee and EA's General Counsel.
-Directors shall not serve on more than six boards of public companies (including EA's Board of Directors).
+Prior to accepting an invitation to serve on another company's board of directors, the director should first consult the Chairman, the Chairmen of the Nominating and Governance Committee and EA's General Counsel.
+Directors shall not serve on more than five boards of public companies (including EA's Board of Directors).